wpwupingwp/treehub/README.md

 - Programmatic access to the data using the PhyloWS API.

 ## Open tree of life:
+> "Finally, TreeBASE, supplemented with data from Dryad served as the core source of data for Open Tree of Life"

 >"Up to summer 2015, the release cycle has been months between new versions of the synthetic tree, but this should shorten in the future. "

 > drawtree.js (FreeBSD license)